WordOps/docs.wordops.net/docs/commands/stack.md

 ## stack migrate

-Upgrade MariaDB to the latest stable release (10.6)
+Upgrade MariaDB to the MariaDB release defined in `/etc/wo/wo.conf`

 Usage :